 We are investigating the phenomenon of quorum sensing in which bacteria make small diffusible molecules (N-acyl homoserine lactones) as chemical communication signals reflecting cell population density status.
-The phenotypes regulated by quorum sensing include virulence, exoenzyme and antibiotic production, and gas vesicle organelle morphogenesis.
+The phenotypes regulated by quorum sensing include virulence, exoenzyme and antibiotic production.
 We aim to understand molecular mechanisms involved in quorum sensing, and dissect their physiological role(s), evolution, and potential use in synthetic biology.
-We study the genetics and biochemistry of production of carbapenems, prodiginines, haterumalides/oocydins and zeamines in enterobacteria such as Erwinia (Pectobacterium), Dickeya, Serratia and other rhizosphere organisms.
+We study the genetics and biochemistry of production of carbapenems, prodiginines, andrimid, haterumalides/oocydins and zeamines in enterobacteria such as Erwinia (Pectobacterium), Dickeya, Serratia and other rhizosphere organisms.
 We use genetics, and 'omics to investigate the physiological impacts of environmental signaling in the regulation of virulence and antibiotic production in Pectobacterium, Dickeya and Serratia.
 We also investigate molecular processes involved in virulence factor secretion in Pectobacterium.
-We are isolating, chracterising and exploiting new bacteriophages for the development of genetic tools in functional genomics, for synthetic biology (SynBio) and the analysis of viral host range.
+We are characterising and exploiting new bacteriophages for the development of genetic tools in functional genomics, for synthetic biology, and for the analysis of bacterial receptors and the evolution of viral host range.
 We are also studying phage abortive infection (Abi) systems (with bifunctional toxin-antitoxin capacity) through which bacteria control the replication of their viral parasites.
 We are also investigating the morphogenesis of bacterial gas vesicles (flotation chambers) as intracellular organelles which develop in response to a quorum sensing morphogen and other environmental cues.

 Lab members: Rita Monson, Nathalie Goeders, Alison Rawlinson, Chin Mei Lee, Bihe Chen, Ray Chai, Alex Quintero, Andy Day, Joseph Honger, Sam Kidman, Ben Michaels, Clemency Britton.